vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 You will end up with single assets, aka manifest files like `application.js` and `application.css`.
 That way you don’t need to manually link to all your assets by hand in your markup and avoid having to load multiple asset files instead of one for each category.
 The long number you see that is attached is called the fingerprint.
 It is used to compare files and if their contents might have changed before they need to be cached again.
 What you can also see is that you get two versions of the same file.
 The one with the `.gz` file extension is the gzipped version of the assets. `gzip` is used for file compression and decompression and cut away a bit of the fat that we don’t want to have sent over the wire.
 Another improvement to increase speed basically.

-???
-If you ever feel the need to change the location for outputting these assets files, say from `public` to `some_other_place`, you need to update your configuration file with the new location.

-In case you feel the need to predcompile your assets on a production server, the following command below will create the assets directly on your server(s).
+In case you feel the need to precompile your assets on a production server, the following command below will create the assets directly on your server(s).
 However I only add this for completion sake.
 Not sure that you will have much need for this as a beginner right now.

 #### Terminal